Banking & Investing News

 Spotlight in the News

 - CNBC: The economy is a little over lukewarm, 6/2/17, Huntington's chief investment officer, John Augustine, weighs in on the markets and the latest jobs report.
-Watch Now
+Watch Video

 - Fox Business: Switch it up this year: Buy in May, till November stay, 5/26/17, Our chief investment officer, John Augustine, explains our current thinking given market, economic and political factors.
 Read Now

-- Economic Outlook March 2017 Change in Economic Growth Leadership in Early 2017 Our outlook for 2017 has not changed significantly since the beginning of the year, but we are seeing the underlying sectoral trends come into clearer focus.
+- Economic Outlook March 2017 Our outlook for 2017 has not changed significantly since the beginning of the year, but we are seeing the underlying sectoral trends come into clearer focus.
 Read article

-- Economic Outlook November 2016 Consumers leading the way Consumer spending continued to drive the U.S. economy in the third quarter, which grew 2.9% in the third quarter - the fastest pace since the third quarter of 2014.
+- Economic Outlook November 2016 Consumer spending continued to drive the U.S. economy in the third quarter, which grew 2.9% in the third quarter - the fastest pace since the third quarter of 2014.
 Read article

-- Economic Outlook May 2016 Emerging Risks in the International Economy The international economy will likely continue to pose risks to the U.S. economy in 2016.
+- Economic Outlook May 2016 The international economy will likely continue to pose risks to the U.S. economy in 2016.
 Read article

-- Economic Outlook April 2016 Slow but Steady on the Backs of Consumers High inventories create headwinds to economic growth in goods producing sectors.
+- Economic Outlook April 2016 High inventories create headwinds to economic growth in goods producing sectors.
 Read article

 - 1st Quarter 2017 Review The 2017 1st Quarter rewarded investors in balanced portfolios with respectable returns.
 According to Lipper, the average balanced mutual fund returned 4.17% during the quarter.
 Read article